hnvlab-syu/CAIR/README.md

 ```

 ## Contacts
-If you have any questions, please contact mm074111@gmail.com
+If you have any question, please contact mm074111@gmail.com

 ## Acknowledgements
 <details><summary>Expand</summary>